Uncertainty Estimation Using Riemannian Model Dynamics for Offline Reinforcement Learning: Experiments

 In order to practically estimate the geodesic distance in \Cref{alg: gelato}, we defined a parametric curve in latent space and used gradient descent to minimize the curve's energy.
-The resulting curve and pullback metric were then used to calculate the geodesic distance by a numerical estimate of the curve length (\Cref{eq: skewed metric}).
-An exhaustive overview of the estimation method can be found in the appendix.
+The resulting curve and pullback metric were then used to calculate the geodesic distance by a numerical estimate of the curve length (See Appendix for an exhaustive overview of the estimation method).

 We used FAISS \citep{johnson2019billion} for efficient GPU-based $k$-nearest neighbors calculation.
-In all our experiments we set $K=20$ neighbors for the penalized reward in \Cref{eq: penalized reward}.
-Finally, we used a variant of Soft Learning, as proposed in \citet{yu2020mopo} as our RL algorithm, trained for 1M steps (see Appendix for further details).
+We set $k=5$ neighbors for the penalized reward (\Cref{eq: nearest neighbors}).
+Finally, we used a variant of Soft Learning, as proposed by \citet{yu2020mopo} as our RL algorithm for the continuous control benchmarks, and PPO \citep{schulman2017proximal} for the autonomous driving tasks.
+All agents were trained for 1M steps (for continuous control benchmarks) and 350K steps (for the driving benchmarks), using a single GPU (RTX 2080), and averaged over 5 seeds (see Appendix for more details).